 All you need is a data set and you can transform this information into a visually appealing story.

-Some data sets you could use include local market trends, tips to prepare for a home sale or property enquiries.
+Some data sets you could use include local market trends, tips to prepare for a home sale or property inquiries.

 Checklists, templates & resources